Berkeley Notes

 Definition 35

-Conditional Variance is the variance of XX given the value of YY.
+Conditional Variance is the variance of XXX given the value of YYY.

 Conditional variance is a random variable just as expectation is.